northwindlabs/ai-atlas/README.md

 ### Guidelines for Adding Services

-- **European Focus**: The service should be developed by a company headquartered in Europe
+- **European Focus**: The service should be developed by a company headquartered in Europe*.
-- **Active Service**: The service should be currently active and accessible
+- **Active Service**: The service should be currently active, usable and accessible (not just a waitlist)
 - **Generative AI Component**: The service should have an innovative generative AI solution as a significant part of its offering
-- **Accurate Description**: Provide a clear, concise description of what the service does
+- **Accurate Description**: Provide a clear, concise description of what the service does.
+Try to keep it short
 - **Appropriate Category**: Place the service in the most relevant category

 If you're unsure about which category to use or need to suggest a new one, please open an issue for discussion.

+*If the company has its headquarters in Europe but is registered somewhere else, please add separate hq and legal attributes (look at Lovable in the list as an example)

 ### Other Contributions